The general campus procedure for choosing a minor is stated on the “How to Declare a Minor (Undergraduates)” page of TritonLink.

 - DSC 106 Data Visualization Laboratory (4) or COGS 108 (Data Science Practice) (4)

-Questions or concerns?
-Reach out through the VAC or to email@example.com!
+Additional questions or concerns?
+Reach out through the VAC!